 Engagement and staying power are not the only valuable traits that employers look for in student-athletes.
 Sports, especially cooperative ones, cultivate teamwork.
 As a result, team sports activities can make an applicant more attractive to employers.
-Additionally, with competitive play, it can drive athletes to greater heights and a solid objective – and this could be an important angle for employers in sales and marketing, aside from your competence and reliability.
+Additionally, competitive play can drive athletes to greater heights and a solid objective – and this could be an important angle for employers in sales and marketing, aside from your competence and reliability.

-In the same manner, camaraderie, cooperation, and thinking with a group over a shared goal makes athletes great contributors to company endeavors.
+In the same manner, camaraderie, cooperation, and thinking with a group over a shared goal make athletes great contributors to company endeavors.
 Being a basketball or baseball player can rack up a lot of points for applicants.

 Individual competitive sports, like wrestling or martial arts, denote discipline.
-They manifest an athlete’s level of diligence, discipline, and endurance–traits are immensely valued by recruiters.
+They manifest an athlete’s level of diligence, discipline, and endurance–traits that are immensely valued by recruiters.
 Taking an active part in competitions can also increase your chances of landing a job; such behavior and ambition show interviewers and resume reviewers that you have the drive and are a go-getter.

 Most Popular Sports in US Colleges

-A end of 2020 report lists the top 10 sports in college athletics
+An end of 2020 report lists the top 10 sports in college athletics

 - Cross country